Gromov-Witten Gauge Theory I: Towards Gromov-Witten Invariants for

 where now $\pi$, $p$, and $s$ refer to the universal families on the moduli stack. \end{proof}

-Given this perfect obstruction theory, we can define the {\it virtual structure sheaf} $\mc{O}^{vir} = \mc{O}_{\Mtwid_{g,I,\beta}([X/\Cs])}^{vir}$.
-This is an element of the bounded derived category of coherent sheaves on $\Mtwid_{g,I,\beta}([X/\Cs])$, which may be thought of as a family of virtual fundamental K-homology cycles on the fibers of $F_s$.
-It is defined using the virtual normal cone machinery developed by Behrend \& Fantechi \cite{MR1437495}.
-The definition we give here seems to have first appeared in print in \cite{MR2040281}.
+Given this perfect obstruction theory, the virtual normal cone device developed by Behrend \& Fantecchi \cite{MR1437495} constructs the {\it virtual structure sheaf} $\mO^{vir}$ in the bounded derived category of coherent sheaves on $\Mtwid_{g,I,\beta}([X/\Cs])$.
+This represents a family of virtual fundamental K-homology cycles, which we use to integrate along the fibers of $F_s$.
+A construction closely suited to our purposes is found in \cite{MR2040281}.